 1. Snowball Shooting

 Decide on a number of snowballs that each of you will shoot and start rolling.
 If the snow is not wet enough, just grab clumps of snow and break them up in smaller pieces.
 Then have your child pick out a tree or another suitable target and take turns firing away.
+No snow?
+Mix up some dirt and water and sling some mud instead!

 2. 100m Snow